 Lynn has worked for several national animal rights groups and locally shared the Executive Director position at the Alliance with husband Rick Bogle from 2008-2013.
-During that time the Alliance was instrumental in the Dane County ban on elephants in circuses, Mad City Vegan Fest, and the Alliance’s strong vegan and anti-vivisection presence in Madison.
 She is committed to strengthening the Alliance as the voice for the animals of Wisconsin who cannot speak for themselves.
 Lynn resides in Madison with husband Rick and a most superior canine, Micky.

 Megan became interested in animal rights around the time that she gave birth to her son, Jackson in 2004.
 Upon making a connection with this little being, she started really thinking about the connections that animals have with each other, specifically farmed animals, and how those relationships are broken by humans.
 When she thinks about a mother cow having her calf ripped away from her, it fills her with great sadness.
 She became vegetarian shortly after Jackson was born and then gradually went vegan.
 She learned about the Alliance at the Dane County Farmer’s Market one morning, when Jackson was attracted to a stuffed monkey.
 Ann Emerson struck up a conversation with them and described some of the terrible things that were being done to animals in labs in Madison.
 That day was the catalyst for her involvement with the Alliance.

 Amy has had a passion for protecting animals for as long as she can remember and has been involved (member, volunteer, board member) with the Alliance for Animals for over 25 years.
 A vegan for 25 years and an activist for longer than that, she makes an effort to live every day in a way that educates others about the various issues that affect the lives of animals.